ansible/terraform-provider-aap/docs/resources/job.md

 This resource always creates a new job in AAP.
 A destroy will not delete a job created by this resource, it will only remove the resource from the state.

-Moreover, you can set `wait_for_completion` to true, then Terraform will wait until this job is created and reaches any final state before continuing.
-This parameter works in both create and update operations.

-You can also tweak `wait_for_completion_timeout_seconds` to control the timeout limit.

--> **Note** To pass an inventory to an aap_job resource, the underlying job template *must* have been configured to prompt for the inventory on launch.
+-> **Note** To pass an inventory to an aap_job resource, the underlying job template *must* have been conigured to prompt for the inventory on launch.

 !> **Warning** If an AAP Job launched by this resource is deleted from AAP, the resource will be removed from the state and a new job will be created to replace it.